November 2023 – 11 March 2025

 Note that the first difference here is content-type type, which is application/json in web services instead of text/html in web pages.
 Also we have used struct type to return JSON response object:

-type TimeResponseType struct {
+type TimeResponseType struct { Time string }

 We call the web service using below request URL: